How To Brown Butter

 Brown butter can be stored just like regular butter.
 I keep mine at room temperature for a couple of days but then I refrigerate it if I don’t use it up.
 It’ll stay refrigerated for at least a month, possibly even longer.

 If you strained out the milk solids from the brown butter and you just have butterfat or clarified butter, it will last even longer.
-It should be ok for up to weeks at room temperature.
+It should be ok for up to a few weeks even at room temperature.

 Love, B